ttntm/ttntm/src/blog/30-preact-autocomplete.md

 image: /img/blog/autocomplete.png
 ---

-"Building something with Preact…" is probably going to sound like an unusual topic if you look at my other articles, but let me explain: I consider it a very powerful yet lightweight tool for building stateful/interactive experiences when {% ext "going buildless" "https://modern-web.dev/guides/going-buildless/getting-started/" %} (together with {% ext "developit's htm" "https://github.com/developit/htm#example" %}).
+"Building something with Preact..." is probably going to sound like an unusual topic if you look at my other articles, but let me explain: I consider it a very powerful yet lightweight tool for building stateful/interactive experiences when {% ext "going buildless" "https://modern-web.dev/guides/going-buildless/getting-started/" %} (together with {% ext "developit's htm" "https://github.com/developit/htm#example" %}).
 I mostly use it for stuff I do at work (forms, data display, mini-SPAs etc.) and I've come to appreciate it quite a bit.
 So, this article is probably not going to be the last one about building stuff with Preact… 🤓

 With that out of the way, the topic at hand is an `<input>` that can support auto-complete/suggestions.
-I built it as an alternative to a `<select>` which would have been too restricitve - users should be able to use a list of pre-configured values while retaining the option of entering another value not contained in the list.
+I built it as an alternative to a `<select>` which would have been too restrictive - users should be able to use a list of pre-configured values while retaining the option of entering another value not contained in the list.

 <p>
   <img src="/img/blog/autocomplete.png" class="img-fluid img-center" alt="Screenshot of a demo app">